 I visited Daiyuzan Saijo-ji Temple early in the morning on a beautiful, sunny, autumn day.
 Nobody was there, so I was able to fully enjoy the serenity of the place, alone in the middle of century-old cedars.

 There are hundreds of steps to climb from the original gate to Okunoin Temple, at the top of Mount Myojin.
 The walk is punctuated by a succession of stairs, the most impressive being at the end of the course.
 Make sure to check out the breathtaking view on your way up the 350 stepped staircase that eventually leads to the Okunoin Temple.
 Take your time, have some breaks and don’t forget to enjoy the view.

 Meet the Legendary Tengu

 During your visit, you will come across many tengu, the legendary creature in Japanese folklore, along the way.
 According to legend, the disciple who assisted the monk during the founding of the temple then turned into a tengu to protect the temple.
-The tengu here are legendary creatures: half-man half-crows protecting the mountains.
-They are recognized by their attributes, such as the large wings on their backs, the claws on their toes and the beak for karasu-tengu, which transformes into a long nose for konoha-tengu.
+The tengu here is legendary creatures: half-man half-crows protecting the mountains.
+They are recognized by their attributes, such as the large wings on their backs, the claws on their toes and the beak for karasu-tengu, which transforms into a long nose for konoha-tengu.